 Physicians/NPs are required to submit the applicable CPT codes as defined in the CPT reference manual for the specified therapy.
 Therapy procedures are defined in 15-minute sessions, SCDHHS will define 15 minutes as one unit.
-Therapy sessions are limited to four units/one hour per DOS.

-For children under the age of 21 PT/OT/ST services are available through rehabilitation centers certified by SCDHEC, and through individual licensed practitioners.
-Policy guidelines are located in the Private Rehabilitative Therapy and Audiological Services Provider Manual on our website located at www.scdhhs.gov.
+For children under the age of 21, PT/OT/ST services are available through rehabilitation centers certified by SCDHEC, and through individual licensed practitioners.
+Policy guidelines are located in the Rehabilitative Therapy and Audiological Services Provider Manual on our website located at www.scdhhs.gov.